 4) Slide the switch for Health to the ON position.

-Now you know how to migrate your Health data to a new iPhone without needing to set it up as new or having to completely restore the device from a previously created backup in iCloud.
+Congratulations, now you know how to migrate your existing Health database to a new iPhone (even if you set it up as new) without having to restore it from a previously created backup.

 Need help?
 Ask iDB!